MiSTer-devel/Downloader_MiSTer/README.md

 ### Supporters+ shout-out!

-atrac17, birdybro, Hard Rich, James D Eberhart,  MiSTerFPGA.co.uk, Tony Escobar and Uri Azael Arce Zúñiga
+James D Eberhart, MiSTerFPGA.co.uk, Tony Escobar and turbochop3300

 Thank you so much for supporting this project!
 If you would like to show up here, join us as **Supporter+** on Patreon: